usc-isi-i2/kgtk/docs/transform/augment.md

 ## Summary

-This command will augmented graph from a KGTK Edge file
+This command will augmented graph from a KGTK Edge file with numeric value in float (or date) on node2.
+This command will automatically detect date in wikidata format and transform it to float in year

 ### Input File